argoproj/argo-cd/docs/user-guide/commands/argocd_admin_initial-password.md

 Prints the initial password to login into Argo CD.

 **Note**: This password must be only used for first time login.
-We strongly recommend you to update the password using `argocd account update-password`.
+We strongly recommend you update the password using `argocd account update-password`.

 ```
 argocd admin initial-password [flags]